vmarribas/VerMFi/README.md

 ## YOSYS
-Include all the files you want to synthesize in the destination folder within "/test_files".
+To successfully synthesize files with Yosys, include all the files you want to synthesize in the destination folder within "/test_files".
 Do not include any sub-directories.
 Do not include any test-bench.
 Yosys for SCA analysis is not yet supported in this version.